alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 should work just fine and deliver the best price-performance ratio.

 You can configure your storage to use Glacier Instant Retrieval by adding a `.storageconfig` file to the root of your bucket.
-If you have configured Corso to store the repository in a subfolder within your bucket by adding a `prefix = '[folder name]'` configuration, the `.storageconfig` should go within that folder in the bucket.
+If you have configured Corso to store the repository in a sub-folder within your bucket by adding a `prefix = '[folder name]'` configuration, the `.storageconfig` should go within that folder in the bucket.

 Here’s an example: